DaveO-Home/dodex-vertx/README.md

 * Uses a separate OpenAPI setup, located in __"..../dmo.fs.db/mongodb"__
 * Configure in __..../src/main/resources/database_config.json__
-* Make sure the database is setup with something like;
+* Make sure the database is set up with something like;
 ```
           use dodex
           db.createUser(